-The course of study for the Master of Arts in Ed Psych includes a minimum of 34 graded credits plus a minimum of 11 thesis credits (ED_PSYCH 700).
+The course of study for the Master of Arts in Ed Psych includes a minimum of 27 graded credits (A-F grading scale) plus a minimum of 6 thesis credits (ED_PSYCH 700 - S/U grading scale).
 Work with your advisor/program of study chair to plan a course of study that is intellectually coherent and relevant to your needs and interests.